Skip to content

 Error MessageCauseSolution

-undefined reference to ...Function definition not found during linkingCheck if we forgot to link the .o file or library
+undefined reference to ...Function definition not found during linkingCheck if you forgot to link the .o file or library

-multiple definition of ...The same symbol is defined multiple timesCheck if the header file is missing an include guard
+multiple definition of ...The same symbol defined more than onceCheck if the header file is missing an include guard

-No such file or directoryIncorrect header file pathCheck filename spelling and -I paths
+No such file or directoryIncorrect header file pathCheck filename spelling and -I path

-redefinition of ...Global variables/functions defined in a header filePut only declarations in header files, put definitions in .c files
+multiple definition of global variableGlobal variables/functions defined in headersPlace only declarations in headers, definitions in .c files

 Summary

-At this point, we have a clear understanding of the complete pipeline of a C program from source code to executable.
-The preprocessor expands all # directives, the compiler translates C code into assembly, the assembler generates binary object files, and the linker assembles everything together.
-Header files are the contracts between modules, printf/scanf are the most basic I/O tools, and multi-file compilation is an inevitable choice as project scale grows.
+At this point, we have a clear understanding of the complete path of a C program from source code to executable.
+Preprocessing expands all # directives, the compiler translates C code to assembly, the assembler generates binary object files, and the linker assembles everything.
+Headers are the contracts between modules, printf/scanf are the most basic I/O tools, and multi-file compilation is the inevitable choice as project scale grows.

 Key Takeaways

-• [ ] The entry point of a C program is int main(void) or int main(int argc, char *argv[])
+• [ ] C program entry is int main(void) or int main(int argc, char* argv[]).

-• [ ] Use include guards in header files to prevent multiple inclusion
+• [ ] Use include guards in headers to prevent multiple inclusion.

-• [ ] Multi-file compilation: compile .c.o separately, then link
+• [ ] Multi-file compilation: Compile .c to .o separately, then link.

-• [ ] Understanding the compilation model is a prerequisite for learning C++ templates and the ODR
+• [ ] Understanding the compilation model is a prerequisite for learning C++ templates and ODR.

 Exercises